| |

 the same element name without generating a parser error.

-When a document specifies the xmlns
+When a document specifies the xmlns attribute for a tag, the

 document selects the element definition with a matching attribute.